 - “How did you get to become the manager of this project”.

 The answer to the first question was “zero” – nil.
-The answer to the second question was very revealing – she said “I was the last person in the room (of a given grade) at the end of a very long meeting last Thursday afternoon”.
+The answer to the second question was very revealing – they said “I was the last person in the room (of a given grade) at the end of a very long meeting last Thursday”.
 The project is an internal Business project.
-Nevertheless it is large, complex and of key importance to the business.
-The business employs thousands of people in the UK, and is part of a Global Enterprise.
+Nevertheless, it is large, complex and of key importance to the business.
+The business employs thousands of people in the UK and is part of a Global Enterprise.

 There is also another key question.
 It is fairly well accepted now that being a successful project manager requires a combination of skills, often referred to as hard and soft skills.
 It is also true, that few people in business (or indeed life) excel at both.

 So, if we are choosing project managers, what should we do?